© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross in Tregaminion chapel yard, 8m south of the chapel is a scheduled monument protected by Historic England under reference 1014227.
 View the official record →

-Wayside cross in Tregaminion chapel yard is a medieval stone cross located eight metres south of Tregaminion chapel in Cornwall.
+Wayside cross in Tregaminion chapel yard is a scheduled ancient monument located approximately eight metres south of Tregaminion Chapel in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014227.

 Wayside cross in Tregaminion chapel yard, 8m south of the chapel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014227.